The Find of the Century…

-Widely considered the archaeological find of the 20th century, the Dead Sea Scrolls make up the tens of thousands of parchment and papyrus fragments written 2000 years ago belonging to approximately 1000 different texts including the oldest known manuscripts of the five books of the Torah.
+Widely considered the archaeological find of the 20th century, the Dead Sea Scrolls collection is made up of tens of thousands of parchment and papyrus fragments belonging to approximately 1000 different texts.
+The scrolls were written about 2000 and include the oldest known manuscripts of the five books of the Torah.
 As caretakers of the Dead Sea Scrolls, the Israel Antiquities Authority (IAA) preserves the scrolls for future generations using the most advanced and innovative technologies available.

 Four Dead Sea Scrolls from the IAA’s collection have recently been conserved and preserved with the generous help of the following Friends: